dotnet/designs/accepted/2023/feature-switch-attributes.md

 The use of an interface method for `FeatureName` would require more work for the tooling to retrieve the string, so we would rather encode this in a custom attribute blob.

 The use of generic attributes would also restrict this form of the API to runtimes which supports generic attributes, excluding for example `netstandard2.0` libraries.

-## Implementation notes

-We can implement this incrementally by separating this into a few implementation phases.
-The implementation can be split up in numerous ways by, hard-coding various pieces of the associations between feature names and attributes.
-For example:

-- `FeatureGuard` in analyzer for `RequiresDynamicCodeAttribute`

-  We can start with only `FeatureGuard` support in the analyzer.
-If the `FeatureGuardAttribute` references a feature attribute rather than a property or name, this is enough information for the analyzer to silence guarded calls.
-We can begin by leaving the existing `Requires` feature attributes unmodified, and hard-coding support for only `RequiresDynamicCodeAttribute` as a guarded feature.
-We can keep the existing hard-coded association between `RequiresDynamicCodeAttribute` and `RuntimeFeature.IsDynamicCodeSupported` to validate the implementation of feature guards for dynamic code.

-- `FeatureGuard` in analyzer for other features

-  We can also add support for feature guards for `RequiresUnreferencedCodeAttribute` and `RequiresAssemblyFilesAttribute`, but without support for feature switches, and lacking a corresponding `RuntimeFeature` check, these guards would initially produce warnings at the definition site that would need to be suppressed.

-- `FeatureGuard` in ILLink/ILCompiler

-  We can independently implement support for constant propagation based on `FeatureGuard` in ILCompiler.
-We could start by adding support for guarding `RequiresDynamicCodeAttribute` only, which would mean treating such feature guards as known `false` constants, replacing XML substitutions that currently serve this purpose.
-We would rely on the analyzer validation to ensure that this corresponds to `RuntimeFeature.IsDynamicCodeSupported`, and probably not do such validation in ILCompiler.

-- `FeatureCheck` in ILLink/ILCompiler for `RequiresDynamicCodeAttribute`

-  Once we add a `FeatureCheckAttribute` API, we can begin reading these attributes in ILLink and ILCompiler, and replacing some of the existing XML feature switch definitions for `IsDynamicCodeSupported`.

-- `FeatureCheck` in analyzer

-  We can teach the analyzer to respect `FeatureCheck`. `FeatureCheck` on `RuntimeFeature.IsDynamicCodeSupported` would replace the initially hard-coded assocaition between this and `RequiresDynamicCodeAttribute`.

-- Open up `FeatureGuard` in analyzer in combination with `FeatureCheck`

-  Once `FeatureCheck` is supported in the analyzer, the presence of both `FeatureCheck` and `FeatureGuard` on a property will indicate that the switch is meant to be disabled whenever the guarded feature is disabled.
-We can then silence warnings on feature guards for `RequiresUnreferencedCodeAttribute` guards that have their own feature switches, relying on them being externally disabled for trimmed apps.

-- Replace hard-coded support for existing feature attributes

-  Once we have an approved API for feature attributes, we can change `RequiresDynamicCodeAttribute`, `RequiresUnreferencedCodeAttribute`, and `RequiresAssemblyFilesAttribute` to be implemented as feature attributes according to the new API.
-The new API should allow this as a non-breaking change (by deriving from a base class, or annotating the attribute class definitions with another attribute).
-Then the analyzer, ILLink, and ILCompiler can all be updated to respect this pattern instead of these specific features.